MichaelFlaischer/packman/README.md

 - Eating ghosts in super mode: If Pacman eats a ghost while in super mode, you earn 50 points.
 - Winning the game: If you eat all the food dots and cherries on the board, you win the game.
 - Losing the game: The game ends if Pacman collides with a ghost while not in super mode.
+- Bonus points: Every second left on the clock when you win gives you an additional 100,000 / time points.

 ## Development